How To Perform Marketing Message Testing

 Primary Brand / Product Message: If you’re early to market, you may still be deciding how to talk about your product.
 The primary brand message does this in a consumer-friendly way.
 It synthesizes what the product is, what it does, and why a customer would want it.
 This may sound like a positioning statement, but it isn’t.
 Primary messages use more approachable language than what you usually see in positioning statements.
 As a result, they are more relatable and give customers something more tangible to consider.

 Product or Brand Benefits: Sometimes called value propositions, brand benefits show what value you deliver to your audience.
-Typical brand or product benefits may include phrases like “Save Hours Per Day” or “Decrease Operating Costs.”
+Typical brand or product benefits may include phrases like “Save Hours Per Day,” “Decrease Operating Costs,” or “Lose Weight While Having Fun.”

 These are phrases where you’ll want to have actual proof points to support touting these benefits.
 For instance, if you have software that’s shown to reduce vendor or supplier costs by a significant amount, then a valid benefit is that you do help decrease operating costs.